NitishPuri/nitishpuri.github.io-src/content/summary/2017-08-09-introduction-to-philosophy.md

 ---
-layout: post
-published: true
 title: Introduction To Philosophy
 category: Summary
-tags: notes philosophy
+tags: notes, philosophy
+summary: Course notes from Introduction to Philosophy on Coursera
 ---

-These are just some bullet notes from the Coursera course [Introduction to philosophy](https://www.coursera.org/learn/philosophy)
+These are just some bullet notes from the *Coursera* course [Introduction to philosophy](https://www.coursera.org/learn/philosophy)

 - **What Is Philosophy**
 - Working out the best way to thinking about things.